estefaniacn/estefaniacn/README.md

 I create online courses in English and Spanish to teach programming and computer science.

-I'm also part of the freeCodeCamp Staff, where I run the [**freeCodeCamp Español**](https://www.youtube.com/freecodecampespanol) YouTube Channel, create courses, and write articles.
+I'm part of the freeCodeCamp Staff, where I run the [**freeCodeCamp Español**](https://www.youtube.com/freecodecampespanol) YouTube Channel, create courses, and write articles.

 <img width="50px"